Scott McNeil

 A system for managing the defeat of SIS trips and alarms should be robust enough to cater for all eventualities; details on how to best manage this process are covered in this position paper.

-In this paper, we summarize some of the key considerations when conducting a pressure test on process equipment.
+In this paper, we summarise some of the key considerations when conducting a pressure test on process equipment.
 Common practical limitations, and respective solutions, are also described.

 This position paper covers the value of the PSSR process — when to conduct one, who should be involved, the steps in a PSSR, monitoring, and checklists.

-This paper on PHA looks at the steps that can be taken to minimize the risk of a serious incident.
-Many of the PHA techniques discussed in this paper are considered to be well established within the industry, and standardized templates have been developed for organizations.
+This paper on PHA looks at the steps that can be taken to minimise the risk of a serious incident.
+Many of the PHA techniques discussed in this paper are considered to be well established within the industry, and standardised templates have been developed for organisations.

 This paper defines the key attributes and processes required to establish a good process isolation management system in the oil, gas, and petrochemical industries.
 The paper also focuses primarily on operating site activities that require a break of the pressure envelope on systems that contain hazardous fluids, or critical utilities that have the potential to lead to significant losses.

-This paper explores how the development of an effective PSPI system can provide a clear view on how well process safety is being managed at a site and across the wider organization.
+This paper explores how the development of an effective PSPI system can provide a clear view on how well process safety is being managed at a site and across the wider organisation.

 ROEIVs are safety-critical equipment.
 Their primary purpose is to provide effective and timely isolation of plant items containing hazardous substances in the event of the primary containment system failing (including leaks from pipework and associated fittings, and pump seals).